 CASHMERE CARE TIP: A sweater stone reduces pilling and helps prolong the life of your sweaters.

 I’ve had a pair of Stuart Weitzman pumps for well over 10 years, and I still look forward to pulling them out of their box every winter.
 If you buy a quality, classic style, a good pair of pumps will be on trend for a good many years.

-I realize not every woman has a need for pumps in her wardrobe, and some of you have said you can’t wear heels, but they’re definitely a great piece to have if you work in a professional environment or have events to attend with any regularity.
+I realize not every woman has a need for pumps in her wardrobe, but they’re definitely a great piece to have if you work in a professional environment or have events to attend with any regularity.
 (They make some great looking lower heeled styles now too!)

-Jimmy Choos and Louboutins are iconic of course, but I’m a huge fan of Stuart Weitzman for comfort and style, and they’re not quite as pricey.
-Good mid-price brands include Sam Edelman (LOVE their Hazel pumps), Ivanka Trump, and Michael Kors.
+Jimmy Choos and Louboutins are the stuff dreams are made of, but I’m a huge fan of Stuart Weitzman for a designer pump that isn’t quite as pricey and provides the perfect marriage of style and comfort.
+Good mid-price brands include Sam Edelman (LOVE their Hazel pumps), Nine West, and Michael Kors.

-I wear mine with everything from skirts and dresses to jeans and… okay I don’t wear them with shorts, but you can if you have the personality to pull it off!
+I wear pumps with everything from skirts and dresses to jeans and… okay I don’t wear them with shorts, but you can if you have the personality to pull it off!

 #3. ballet flats or loafers

 Right now loafers are having a moment, and I’m getting on board with this more tailored, menswear-inspired look as well.
-Both are classics that have stood the test of time, and it’s worth investing in a good pair if you wear them often.
+Both are classics that have stood the test of time, and it’s worth investing in a good pair (or two or three) if you wear them often.

 Here are some of my favorites:

 Worn by British Army Officers in World War I and made popular by Hollywood’s hottest leading men in the 40s and 50s, the trench coat has become an iconic wardrobe staple for both men and women.